 This will make you burn sugar for fuel and close the doors to burning fat.
 Not good!

 Stick with low-sugar impact fruit such as organic berries, cherries, peaches, or apples.
 Choose full-fat, unsweetened coconut, almond, or cashew milk instead of fruit juice or dairy.
-And rely on monk fruit, JJ Virgin Sprinkles, or another low-glycemic option for added sweetness.
+And rely on monk fruit or another low-glycemic option for added sweetness.
 That way you get the antioxidants, fiber, and taste you love without the blood sugar backlash!

 2. Don't make your smoothie too small.